Skip to main content

 That is only the beginning of the complications.
 Consider, for example, the idea of using “games” as the normalizer, to get a “per-game” datum.
 That stinks, for what should be obvious reasons.
 The best normalizing basis for a given stat will vary with the stat in question.
 As others have pointed out, what’s wanted as a basis for any given stat is the opportunities for achieving it.
 For walks, for example, the “opportunity” is all plate appearances, so the normalized walks datum should not be walks per game but walks per plate appearance.
 (Actually, to be precise one should probably subtract sacrifice bunts from plate appearances for most stats, since the player laying down a sac was ordered to do so, and that plate appearance was thus not an “opportunity” to take a walk.)
 For home runs, it could be argued that the basis ought to be at-bats minus strikeouts, though it could also be argued that since parks affect both strikeout and walk totals, there is an interdependence there that perhaps ought not to be.
 (But, again, this is not to try, right here and now, to develop perfect park-effects answers but only to indicate the related questions that need careful review, review that they rarely get.)

 (Not everyone has been blind to these problems; there was an enlightening if technical 2007 paper titled “Improving Major League Baseball Park Factor Estimates”, by Acharya, Ahmed, D’Amour, Lu, Morris, Oglevee, Peterson, and Swift, published in the Harvard Sports Analysis Collective.
-(Regrettably, that paper seems no longer available on line except behind some high pay walls.)
-But, though they seem to improve as compared to “the ESPN model”, the paper’s Conclusion notes that:
+(Regrettably, that paper seems no longer available on line except behind some high pay walls, though you can see the Abstract.)
+But, though they seem to improve as compared to “the ESPN model”, the paper’s Conclusion noted that:

 Unfortunately, the lack of longer-term data in Major League Baseball, particularly due to the park relocation undergone by eight National League teams, makes it extraordinarily difficult to assess the true contribution of a ballpark to a team’s offense or defensive strength.
 While we openly admit this diffculty, we still feel that the ESPN model for Park Factors is inadequate and requires improvement.
 Its theoretical errors are too significant for the [extent to which] it is currently quoted.